 Transfer cutout cookies onto prepared baking tray and place in the freezer for 15 minutes prior to baking.

 Bake for 8-12 minutes.
-Since the cookies are dark already and you can't guide yourself by color, we suggest doing a trial with one cookie if possible.
+Since the cookies are dark already and you can't guide yourself by color, I suggest doing a trial with one cookie if possible.
 When ready, the cookies will have puffed somewhat and smell amazing (this is our best cue here), but you'll want to push the baking time to get them nice and crisp.
 So just keep an eye out for them.

 Allow to cool for ten minutes before transferring to a cooling rack.
 Allow to cool completely, as they'll continue to crunch up (because of the sugar alcohol, this may take a few hours!).

-Once cookies are cool and crunchy, melt chocolate in a water bath or microwave and incorporate peppermint extract little by little to taste.
+Once cookies are cool and crunchy, melt chocolate and coconut oil in a water bath or microwave and incorporate peppermint extract little by little to taste.
 Dip the cookies into the chocolate using a fork and transfer to a parchment paper until set.
 You can always pop them in the freezer for a few minutes to instantly set them.

 *If you prefer milk chocolate to dark, you may want to increase the almond flour to 1 1/2 cups (144g) and decrease the cocoa powder to 1/2 cup (50g)